FearLess93/White-Box---Supervised-ML-Project---DSBPT1---main/README.md

-# 🧠 Machine Learning Project — Regression & Classification
+# 🧠 White Box - Supervised ML Project

 ## 📘 Overview
 This project demonstrates the development of **two types of supervised machine learning models** — **Regression** and **Classification** — using real-world datasets.